In today’s fast-paced business world, project management has become an essential factor of success for companies of all sizes.

 Recent data showed that 70% of projects fail.
 However, that same research has demonstrated that the intervention of a qualified project manager can decrease that failure rate to 20% or lower.

-Project management skills help project managers to identify and mitigate risks, manage resources, communicate effectively with stakeholders, and ensure the project is delivered on time, within budget, and to the satisfaction of stakeholders.
+Project management skills help project managers identify and mitigate risks, manage resources, communicate effectively with stakeholders, and ensure the project is delivered on time, within budget, and to the satisfaction of stakeholders.

 Without effective project management skills, projects can quickly spiral out of control, resulting in delays, overspending, and poor quality results.